SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_session_queries.rst

 ************************

 The ``DESCRIBE SESSION QUERIES`` command outputs a list of queries per session, including queued queries.
-A session is opened per connection or per tab.
+A session is opened per connection or per Workbench tab.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.